 2. Hootsuite – to create and manage your social media marketing material across multiple platforms from a single dashboard

-Using social media to market yourself and grow your audience is a great way to land more clients and even transition into online personal training if you wish.
+Using social media to market yourself and grow your audience is a great way to land more clients and even transition into online personal training.

 With Hootsuite, you can take great care of your social media profiles and get better results in less time.
 Some cool features of the platform include: